truenas/documentation/content/TrueCommand/Administration/Settings/_index.md

 ### Telemetry

-TrueCommand reports some basic usage telemetry back to iXsystems for product improvement analysis.
-These metrics are completely anonymous.
+TrueCommand reports some (completely anonymous) basic usage telemetry back to iXsystems for product improvement analysis.

-Click the **PREVIEW** button to see exactly what your system is sending.<br>
+Click the **PREVIEW** button to see what your system is sending.

-To disable this feature, select the **Disable Telemetry** checkbox and click the**SAVE** button.
+You can disable telemetry by checking the **Disable Telemetry** box and clicking **SAVE**.

 {{< /tab >}}
 {{< /tabs >}}